Critical Thinking

 The Word exposes and explains our sins, contains God’s promises, commands, and judgements, and gives examples to follow and examples not to follow.
 We should take note.

-If we are speaking to those who are unsaved, if we are speaking to the saints in our fellowship in a meeting or if we give an opinion about scripture or offer some advice to a saint (or a sinner, for that matter), and we are claiming that what we say is based on what the Bible says – then we have a responsibility to make sure that when we say Thus says the Lord… (so to speak) that we are accurately reporting what the Bible actually says.
+If we are speaking to those who are unsaved, if we are talking to the saints in our fellowship in a meeting or if we give an opinion about scripture or offer some advice to a saint (or a sinner, for that matter), and we are claiming that what we say is based on what the Bible says – then we have a responsibility to make sure that when we say Thus says the Lord… (so to speak) that we are accurately reporting what the Bible actually says.

 In his book Scripture Twisting, James Sire writes: